gesture-label/ZHUBO-gesture/readme.txt

 Please note that the ZHUBO_split dataset is available on Baidu Cloud, and the link can be found ：https://pan.baidu.com/s/1Ie0LAELCbIGu4ad_J3jbdg password:okub

+You can also download it through Google Drive: https://drive.google.com/file/d/1tpBtUgSouRHpfBQUcAgSieSXLlFc_5Gi/view?usp=drive_link

 Thank you for your interest and support!